 Allow time to acclimate to the altitude

 Spend at least two days in Cusco to acclimate to the altitude before heading up to Aqua Caliente to visit Machu Picchu.
 When we arrived at 11,152 feet, we felt dreadful and light-headed for a good two days.
 We moved very very slowly around the steep city, trying to hydrate with water and coca tea to acclimate to the altitude.
 The best option is to rest, hydrate, avoid alcohol and eat lightly.
 This can be tricky with children in tow, but it can really make or break your holiday.
-Coca leaves are used to produce coca tea, and is the most common way of consuming coca among tourists in Peru.
+Coca leaves are used to produce coca tea and are the most common way of consuming coca among tourists in Peru.
 It’s completely legal (unlike cocaine) and is believed to help prevent altitude sickness.

 Bring small gifts to share with the local children

-One of the most heartwarming parts of traveling the world, is seeing our children interact with local children from other countries.
+One of the most heartwarming parts of traveling the world is seeing our children interact with local children from other countries.

 They are easily able to overcome the language barrier, and regardless of social class, for that moment it’s just a bunch of kids kicking a soccer ball, laughing at a joke, or sharing a lollipop.
 When we visited Peru, the ‘silly bandz’ craze was just hitting the US, and Julian filled his arm with silly bandz, and slowly introduced them to Peru, one kid at a time… they were a huge hit!
 Surf and skate stickers always travel with us to hand out to young kids who will love them.